apps-for-linux/apps-for-linux.github.io/src/content/blog/blockbench.md

 ---
 title: "Blockbench"
+description: |
-summary: "Blockbench is a free, modern model editor for low-poly and boxy models with pixel art textures"
+ "Blockbench is a free, modern model editor for low-poly and boxy models with pixel art textures"
 date: 2025-06-18T00:06:00Z
 categories: ["Graphics"]
 authors: